 Good pub that’s got it all from fruit machines and dart boards to a gig venue in the Cellar Bar below.
 The beer garden is up there with the best of them (it’s won awards).
 Aside from being a brilliant sun trap (if it’s out) it overlooks Regent’s Canal, so it’s a great place to while an afternoon away.
 Hit the BBQ, hit the beer and kick back.

-This place has one of the best gardens in town.
-With only a small yard to work with, the guys here got clever with some decking and built a sort of multi-level terrace… like a car park for beer drinkers!
+With the summer coming everyone loves a good beer garden, and this place has one of the best in town.
+With only a small yard to work with, the guys here got clever with some decking and built a sort of multi-level terrace… like a car park for beer drinkers/high-rise beer garden!
 They’ve got a decent range of beers to enjoy while you get food and negotiate the decking and the stairs.

 19 Perth Road, Finsbury Park, London, N4 3HB